Skip to Main Content

 • Lender risk: Unsecured loans are riskier for lenders, as they don't have an asset in place to back the loan.
 This increased risk is passed off to borrowers through higher interest rates, lower borrowing amounts, and stricter qualification criteria.

-• Eligibility: Since lenders have less recourse if you default on an unsecured loan, eligibility criteria is tighter.
+• Eligibility: Since lenders have less recourse if you default on an unsecured loan, eligibility criteria are tighter.
 Lenders generally prefer good credit or better (a FICO score of 670 or higher), a steady income and employment history, and a debt-to-income ratio (DTI) less than 36%.

 • Variable vs. fixed: Unsecured installment loans, like personal loans, tend to have fixed rates.
 Credit cards, which are a revolving form of credit, typically have variable interest rates.